oracle/gdk-intellij-tooling/README.md

-# Graal Cloud Native IntelliJ IDEA Plugin
+# Graal Development Kit for Micronaut&reg; IntelliJ IDEA Plugin

-The plugin provides a [Graal Cloud Native (GCN)](https://graal.cloud/gcn/) project wizard which helps you generate GCN applications.
-GCN is a cloud-agnostic development framework, built on top of Micronaut.
-Using Graal Cloud Native you can write once and then run it on multiple cloud platforms.
+The plugin provides a [Graal Development Kit for Micronaut&reg; (GDK)](https://graal.cloud/gcn/) project wizard which helps you generate GDK applications.
+GDK is a cloud-agnostic development framework, built on top of Micronaut.
+Using Graal Development Kit for Micronaut&reg; you can write once and then run it on multiple cloud platforms.
-It also enables IntelliJ IDEA Ultimate Micronaut support for GCN projects.
+It also enables IntelliJ IDEA Ultimate Micronaut support for GDK projects.
+Graal Development Kit for Micronaut was formerly Graal Cloud Native.

 ## Build plugin from sources